 Let’s Do This.

-As the pressure to add creativity and entertainment to your event increases each year, the super silent auction is a wonderful way to add another dimension that will still generate more revenue for your nonprofit.
+As the pressure to add creativity and entertainment to your event increases each year, the super silent auction is a wonderful way to add another dimension that will also generate more revenue for your nonprofit.
 So sneak it in, but don’t be silent about it.
 Let everyone know there is a fun new way to participate in your event!